 delete pointer variable

-The object's extent or the object's lifetime is the time of the object remains in the memory during the program execution.
-Memory allocation is slower than stack.
-In heap there is no particular order you can allocate memory as in stack.
+The object's extent or the object's lifetime is the time for which the object remains in the memory during the program execution.
+Heap Memory allocation is slower than a stack.
+In heap there is no particular order in which you can allocate memory as in stack.

-Memory leak happens due to the mismanagement in memory allocations and deallocations.
-It happens in dynamic memory allocation.
-There is no automatic garbage collection in C++ as in Java.
-So programmer is responsible for deallocating the memory used by pointers.
+Memory leak happens due to the mismanagement of memory allocations and deallocations.
+It mostly happens in case of dynamic memory allocation.
+There is no automatic garbage collection in C++ as in Java, so programmer is responsible for deallocating the memory used by pointers.

-By using delete keyword we can delete the memory allocated-Example:
+delete keyword we can delete the memory allocated:

-A pointer pointing to a memory location of already deleted object is known as dangling pointer.
+A pointer pointing to a memory location of already deleted object is known as a dangling pointer.

-Dangling pointers arise due to object destruction, when an object reference is deleted or deallocated, without modifying the value of the pointer, so the pointer still points to the same memory location.
-This problem can be avoided by initializing the pointer to NULL.Example:
+Dangling pointers arise due to object destruction, when an object reference is deleted or deallocated, without modifying the value of the pointer, so the pointer will keep on pointing to the same memory location.
+This problem can be avoided by initializing the pointer to